TaranJ/first-repo/README.md

 - Home
 - List of games
-- A games page showing the product detials
+- A games page showing the product details
-- Checkout page
+- Checkout page with shopping cart functionality
 - Checkout success
 - About
 - Contact